 Health and Wellbeing

 This is the starting point for a new you!
-In 8 sessions over 4 weeks, you’ll look at a range of skills that will help you cope better with everyday life.
+You’ll look at a range of skills that will help you cope better with everyday life.

 • An awareness of health and wellbeing: In this session,